-Our client, Brooke, was 24-years-old when she suffered permanent neck and back injuries in a motor vehicle accident in 2002 after a delivery truck driver made an illegal turn and side swiped her car in Bellevue, causing the vehicle to roll over before landing on its roof.
+Our client, Brooke, was 24-years-old when she suffered permanent neck and back injuries in a delivery truck accident in 2002 after a truck driver made an illegal turn and side swiped her car in Bellevue, causing the vehicle to roll over before landing on its roof.

 Just a few months later, Brooke was again injured in a motor vehicle accident when she was rear-ended by a different driver.
 The injuries she suffered in the first collision were aggravated and potentially worsened as a result of the second collision, neither of which were her fault.

 Brooke hired attorney Chris Davis to represent her in a personal injury claim against both drivers involved in the collisions that caused her injuries.